SamAllen06/lake_temp_work/documentation/lake-temperature-mapper/cli.md

 CLI does not contain any functionality other than accepting user input and executing mapping scripts accordingly.
 It should not be opening files, running a binary, etc.

+It can optionally accept an alternative configuration file, but defaults to using scripts/config/mapper.conf